 Day trading is the buying and selling of stock during the same trading period.
 With the right strategy, day trading can be lucrative, but you have to make sure to do research beforehand.
-Continue reading to learn what steps to take to start day trading.
+This blog is your guide to begin day trading.
+Continue reading to learn easy steps towards becoming a day trader.

 Choose What You’re Going to Trade

 There are a lot of different types of trading options out there for you to trade.
 Many day traders trade stocks, forex, or the futures market.
 Before determining what you’re going to trade:

 - Determine your risk tolerance, goals, and most importantly, come up with a trading plan.
 Your goals, risk tolerance, and trading plan will help determine what type of trading would be the best fit for you.